appserver-io/appserver/README.md

 to describe it in only a few words, but i'll try.
 A SessionBean basically is plain PHP class.
 You MUST not instanciate it directly, because the application server takes care of its complete lifecycle.
-Therefore, if you need an instance of a SessionBean, you'll ask the application server to give you a instance.
+Therefore, if you need an instance of a SessionBean, you'll ask the application server to give you an instance.
 This can be done by a [client](<https://github.com/techdivision/persistencecontainerclient>).

 The persistence container client will give you a proxy to the session bean that allows you to invoke all methods the SessionBean provides as you can do if you would have real instance.
 But